Cabozantinib

 • you should know that your blood pressure may increase during your treatment with cabozantinib.
 Your doctor will probably monitor your blood pressure before and during your treatment.

 • if you are having surgery, tell the doctor that you are taking cabozantinib.
-Your doctor will probably tell you to stop taking cabozantinib at least 21 days before your surgery or procedure, and will tell you when you should start taking the medication again.
+Your doctor will probably tell you to stop taking cabozantinib at least 21 days before the surgery.
+If you have recently had surgery, your doctor may tell you not to take cabozantinib until at least 14 days have passed and the area has completely healed.

 What special dietary instructions should I follow?